Toʻti Yusupova: Early years

 Her father's name was Tojiboy (Тожибой) and her mother's name was Uljon (Улжон).
 She had a younger brother.
 Yusupova worked at the family farm since she was 9 years old.
 She married in 1898, and had two children with her husband, who died in 1940.

 "During World War I, I had already had two children," she said.
 "I experienced the burden of those times.
 I remember it very well, and the period of collectivization.
 What can I say, our people suffered greatly ...
 But I have never been afraid of difficulties.
 I was busy plowing fields, paving ditches, picking cotton or selling fertilizer.
 I was always working and was always in motion.
 Perhaps that is why there was no need to see a doctor."

-Her children, Snezhana (d.
-1984) and Jamal (d.
-1956), both predeceased her.
+Her son Jamal (d.
+1956), predeceased her.

 Later years

-She lived with her great granddaughters and enjoyed watching television.
+She lived with her great-granddaughters and enjoyed watching television.
 She had claimed her secret to a long life is to be honest, hardworking, and helpful.
 In 2008, she was awarded the Shukhrat medal for being over 100 years of age in Uzbekistan.

 Reuters reported that her age was uncovered in 2009 by Safar Hakimov, the ruling Uzbekistan Liberal Democratic Party's local chairman in Tortkol, Karakalpakstan when researching centenarians as part of the plans for the country's independence anniversary.
 If her age is correct, she would be more than a decade older than the oldest verified person, French woman Jeanne Calment, who died in 1997, aged 122 years, 164 days.

 In 2010, a documentary was filmed about her, Witness to Three Centuries (Свидетельница трех веков).